 (The Arab Spring started in Dec 2010) shall the sun be darkened, and the moon shall not give her light, and the stars shall fall from heaven, and the powers of the heavens shall be shaken:

 30 And then shall appear the sign of the Son of man in heaven: and then shall all the tribes of the earth mourn, and they shall see the Son of man coming in the clouds of heaven with power and great glory.

 It is certainly no coincidence the Feast of Trumpets begins on the same day as the fulfillment date of Ezekiel's prophecy.
-I expect the tribulation period mentioned here will be with the nation of Iran.
+I expect the tribulation period mentioned here is about the many muslim nations involved in the ongoing crisis in Syria.
 A nuclear armed Iran will be a threat to this entire world.
 The current limitations imposed against Iran will literally be under-mined by any means possible to achieve nuclear weapons capability.